akimd/vcsn/doc/README.txt

 Respect/improve the alphabetical order.

 ** vcsn/ctx/instantiate.hh
-Place the instantiation of your algorithm where it belongs.
+Place the instantiation of your algorithm where it belongs if you think it should be created by default.

 ** vcsn/dyn/algos.hh
-Declare the existence of dyn::foo with the proper interface (the one specified in vcsn/algos/foo.hh via REGISTER_DECLARE).
+Declare the existence of dyn::foo with the proper interface (the one specified in vcsn/algos/foo.hh via REGISTRY_DECLARE).
 Respect/improve the alphabetical order.

-** lib/vcsn/algos/foo.cc
+** lib/vcsn/algos/others.cc
-Implement the registry.
-It might be sensible to use an existing file instead of create a bazillion of such small files.
-For instance is_accessible, is_coaccessible etc. live in the same file.

-Add it to the repo.
+Algorithms with a simple signature, doing nothing fancy, will be taken care of automatically.
+If you need something specific, do in lib/vcsn/algos/others.cc.
+Take inspiration from the other algorithms.

 ** lib/vcsn/local.mk
 If you created lib/vcsn/algos/foo.cc, declare it here.